-The Business, Organizations and Society Capstone is a culminating opportunity for students to utilize and demonstrate the knowledge and skills developed through the BOS major.
-Capstones are a two-course sequence consisting of a Capstone Seminar in the Fall and a Capstone Project in the Spring.
-Capstone Seminars are designed to provide students with frameworks for designing and implementing their Capstone Project.
-All Capstones are under the direction of a faculty advisor.
-The Capstone Seminars provide students with an overview of the diverse, multidisciplinary questions and methods that have captured the interests of scholars of business and management.
-Students are also taught how to conduct independent research, and write an in-depth research proposal, case study, or business plan for venture creation.
-Students can opt for one of three tracks, upon completion of the prerequisites for the relevant Capstone sequence.
+The Business, Organizations and Society (BOS) Capstone is a culminating opportunity for students to utilize and demonstrate the knowledge and skills developed through the BOS major.
+Capstones are a two-course sequence consisting of a Capstone Seminar in the Fall, and a Capstone Project in the Spring.
+Capstones are under the direction of a faculty member, who serves as primary advisor for Capstone students.
+The Capstone Seminars provide students with a platform to explore and examine the diverse, multidisciplinary questions and methods that have captured the interests of scholars of business and management.
+Students will refine their Capstone project ideas, design their projects, and formulate an implementation strategy during the Capstone Seminar.
+Students are expected to produce a project proposal by the end of the Capstone Seminar.
+The Capstone Project is designed to provide the opportunity for students to implement their proposed project by conducting independent research, and writing an in-depth report (e.g., research paper, case study, or business plan for venture creation, etc.).
+Students can opt for one of two tracks, upon completion of the prerequisites for the BOS Capstone.

-The Management Development Capstone seminar is designed for students planning to work in traditional organizations (e.g., consulting firms), expecting to pursue graduate school, and/or interested in applied and theoretical research.
-Their research interests may span topics in business, including the intersection of business and technology/innovation; management theory and strategy; organizational design, behavior, and operations.
-Students enrolled in this Capstone sequence will work directly with a faculty member to produce applied and theoretical research papers on a topic of interest.
-The Management Capstone Project may take two main forms.
-Students may design a Capstone project that identifies and addresses an existing organizational-level problem, and apply skills and methods learned during the capstone seminar, and other coursework.
-Working individually or in small teams, students will research, analyze, and develop recommendations to address the problem.
-A key aspect of this option is to develop a detailed plan for enhancing the performance of the organization.
-Students are encouraged to work in teams, and engage with local organizations and businesses in this regard.
-Alternatively, students may undertake a research project on a general management topic of their choice.
-Students will review the relevant literature, generate research questions and hypotheses, address the topic using qualitative or quantitative secondary research data, and draw conclusions based on their findings.
+The Management Capstone sequence is designed for students planning to work in traditional organizations (e.g., consulting firms), expecting to pursue graduate school, and/or interested in applied and theoretical research.
+Students' research or practical questions (i.e., strategic organizational problems) for inquiry may span topics in business, including the intersection of business and technology/innovation; management theory and strategy; organizational design, behavior, and operations.
+Students enrolled in this Capstone sequence will produce applied and theoretical projects on topics of their choosing.
+Students will be expected to design a Capstone Project that identifies and addresses an organizational-level problem, by applying research skills and methods learned during the Capstone Seminar, and other coursework.
+Working individually or in small teams, students will research, collect data, analyze, report results, and develop recommendations to address the questions or issues at the center of their project.
+Students interested in this Capstone sequence must complete Business Research Methods (BUSOR-UH 1016) prior to the Capstone Seminar.2

-This pioneering Entrepreneurship and Venture Development Capstone Seminar will take students through the essential elements of entrepreneurship and venture creation (including design thinking, idea generation, project finance, property rights protection, and prototyping).
-Students who complete this Capstone Seminar may finish with a significantly advanced entrepreneurial endeavor that will be further developed during the Capstone Project.
-Students interested in this Capstone sequence must first complete Introduction to Entrepreneurship (BUSOR-UH 1007), and are strongly encouraged to take other entrepreneurship-relevant courses prior to the Capstone Seminar.
+This pioneering Entrepreneurship Capstone sequence will take students through the essential elements of entrepreneurship and venture creation (including design thinking, idea generation, project finance, property rights protection, and prototyping).
+Students who complete the entrepreneurship Capstone Seminar may finish with a significantly advanced entrepreneurial endeavor that can be further developed during the Capstone Project.
+Students interested in this Capstone sequence must first complete Introduction to Entrepreneurship (BUSOR-UH 1007), and are strongly encouraged to take other entrepreneurship-relevant courses (such as “Entrepreneurial Finance”3) prior to the Capstone Seminar.

 1The management capstone sequence will be the default route for off-cycle students.

-2Substitute courses include, but are not limited to: Impact Investing (BUSOR-UH 1302); FinTech Innovation: Finance, Technology, Regulation (ECON-UH 2512)
+3Substitute courses include, but are not limited to: Impact Investing (BUSOR-UH 1302); FinTech Innovation: Finance, Technology, Regulation (ECON-UH 2512).